Tulsa World's Senior Living Expo set for Saturday

 More than 50 door prizes will be available, valued from $25 to $1,000.
 Come dressed to enter the 1950s-themed costume contest.

-Participants can shop from more than 100 local vendors for services and products.
+Participants can shop for services and products from more than 100 local vendors.

 Sixteen seminars will focus on topics for seniors, their caregivers and their families.
 These include Medicare, health care planning, downsizing, retirement planning and the best ways to stay active.